| News | Commercial Landowners | Drivers | Local Authorities

 • There are some gaps in the OCPI data

-Our recent customer survey clearly shows that roaming is an important improvement requested by drivers, with 55.1% of respondents wanting the ability to use a single charge card to access and pay for charging.
+Roaming continues to be an important EV charging capability requested by drivers, with 55.1% of respondents in our 2021 survey wanting the ability to use a single charge card to access and pay for charging.

-Mer is fully supportive of EV charge point ‘interoperability’ in the UK, as demonstrated by our recent roaming partnership with ZapMap and Allstar.
+Mer is fully supportive of EV charge point ‘interoperability’ in the UK, as demonstrated by our roaming partnership with ZapMap, Paua, Octopus Electroverse, Tap Electric and Allstar.
 Our back-end system is fully compatible with OCPI.
-And we’re setting up more roaming partnerships in 2022 and beyond, and are aiming to ease driver concerns about reliability anxiety and ease of access.
+We continue to set up roaming partnerships and are aiming to ease driver concerns about reliability anxiety and ease of access.

 Recent News